akemalsaglam/book-api/README.md

 # How to run

-if you want to run application in docker, start_in_docker script will build project, create container and run it. it is enough to run below command:
+if you want to run application in docker, start_in_docker script will build project, it creates container and runs it. it is enough to run below command:

 `sh start_in_docker.sh`